List of Canadian military operations

+Alongside many domestic obligations and a few ongoing peacekeeping missions, the Canadian Armed Forces are currently deployed in multiple foreign military operation.
 Below is a list of all currently active and past Canadian Armed Forces operations both within Canada's borders and internationally.

 Current and recurring operations

 This section consists of Canadian Forces operations which are currently active, or conducted annually or on a periodic basis.